 Viscosity: measure of a fluid's resistance to flowing when exposed to shear.
-A highviscosity fluid is viscous rotational trajectories that particles (or microorganisms) undergo when exposed to a shear flow.
+A highviscosity fluid is described as viscous rotational trajectory that particles (or microorganisms) undergo when exposed to a shear flow.
 The rotation speed typically varies with orientation relative to the flow (except for spheres, for which it is constant)